 Staff training.

-Collaboration with the Agency to develop and implement written plans for the Contractor's response to disasters and other emergency situations that are consistent with federal, State, and local guidelines.
+Collaboration with the Agency to develop and implement written plans for the Contractor's response to disasters and other emergency situations that are consistent with State, federal, and local guidelines.

 Develop an internal continuous Quality Assurance process using data analysis, process and practice modification, supervision, and other methods to ensure the quality of services provided.